vivekanand-goswami/elite-owl/src/pages/index.md

   - type: section_hero
     title: 'Hi, I''m Design by Vivek Portfolio Site.'
     section_id: hero
-    content: >-
+    content: >
       This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
+The recommended length is one to three sentences but can be changed as you prefer.
     actions:
       - type: action
         label: Let's talk